Pope Pius IX and Poland: Polish moderation and religious freedom

 His dualistic appeals for Polish moderation and religious freedom did not appease either party.
 Russia felt strong on its territory, and Poles had national aspirations, for which they used Catholic churches to meet, talk and inspire emotions with patriotic songs.
-Continued incidences convinced the assembled cardinals in the Vatican on December 7, 1861, that the conflict was political in nature.
+Continued incidents convinced the assembled cardinals in the Vatican on December 7, 1861, that the conflict was political in nature.
 Religion was simply a pretext for national Polish aspirations.
 They advised the Pope to be reluctant in his utterances.

 Conflict inside the Church and with Russia

 The conflict continued inside the Church and with the Russian government, which, however, established diplomatic relations with the Holy See in 1861.
 When the Catholic metropolitan, supported by Antoni Melchior Fijałkowski, banned patriotic Polish songs in churches, he was labelled a traitor, without gaining much support from the government.
 The mutual mistrust, persecution and the opening and closing of monasteries and dioceses continued in the following years.
 However, since the papal delegate was not allowed to have any contact with the clergy, Pope Pius IX recalled his nuncio in 1863.
-After the Polish upraising in the same year, Pope Pius IX on April 22, 1863, wrote to the Tsar, protesting the expropriation of Church properties, forced conversions, the jailing of the clergy.
+After the Polish uprising in the same year, Pope Pius IX on April 22, 1863, wrote to the Tsar, protesting the expropriation of Church properties, forced conversions and the jailing of the clergy.

 Tsar Alexander II replied that only politically revolutionary elements were punished.
 On August 20, the Pope protested and ordered a prayer novena for the persecuted Church.
 But the persecutions worsened: 330 priests were deported, a war tax was imposed on the clergy, and 114 Catholic monasteries were closed.

-1863 encyclical
+1864 encyclical

 Protests by Pope Pius enraged the Tsar and his regime, and led to an Austrian intervention, urging the Pope to be silent in the interest of the Polish Catholics.
-The Pope abstained from public protests but issued an encyclical July 30, 1863, in which he praised the heroic fight of the Poles and enumerated destruction and persecution activities by the Russian authorities.
+The Pope abstained from public protests but issued an encyclical July 30, 1864, in which he praised the heroic fight of the Poles and enumerated destruction and persecution activities by the Russian authorities.
 In the aftermath, Russia closed the dioceses of Kamieniec Podolski, and banned or exiled bishops and administrators in Warsaw, Chełm and other dioceses.
 On November 15, 1863, the Vatican published a White Book with some one hundred documents, detailing the conflict.
 Russia answered with a break of the concordat on December 6, 1863.
 By 1870, not a single bishop from the Polish provinces of the Russian empire was left in his own diocese.